 He also supports organizations that promote reproductive health and rights, such as Population Matters and Marie Stopes International.

-He co-produced and financed some of his shows, which some saw as a conflict of interest, a violation of editorial independence or a form of political lobbying.
+He helps produce and finance some of his shows, which some consider a conflict of interest, a violation of editorial independence or a form of political lobbying.

 He has worked with a number of organisations including WWF, RSPB, Eden Project, World Land Trust, etc. to raise awareness and funds for conservation and environmental causes.